Temporary Hair Loss: Causes and Treatments

 What Causes Temporary Hair Loss?

-Illnesses, especially those that cause fever.
-You may develop temporary hair loss if you’re affected by or recovering from an illness, particularly if the illness causes you to develop a fever.
+Medical conditions.
+You may develop temporary hair loss after an illness or infection, particularly if the illness causes you to develop a high fever.

 Rapid weight loss.
-If you’ve recently lost a significant amount of weight in a short time period (for example, 20 pounds or more), you may notice hair thinning.
+If you’ve recently lost a significant amount of weight (think: 20 pounds or more) in a short time period, you may notice hair thinning.

 Metabolic conditions.
 Some metabolic conditions, such as hypothyroidism (low thyroid hormone levels) may cause you to temporarily lose hair.